The Revised Fundamentals of Caregiving

-The Revised Fundamentals of Caregiving is a 2012 novel by American author Jonathan Evison, published in 2012.
+The Revised Fundamentals of Caregiving is a 2012 novel by American author Jonathan Evison.
 The novel's plot revolves around the relationship between the titular caregiver, Ben Benjamin, and his teenage charge, Trevor Conklin, who suffers from Duchenne muscular dystrophy.
 The two take a road trip together and encounter a variety of characters and roadside attractions along their way to their ultimate destination, Trevor's father Bob.
 Evison dedicated the book to one of his patients, Case Levenson, a man with Duchenne muscular dystrophy, citing their experience together as a major inspiration for the novel.
 Evison also credits a family tragedy with inspiring the road trip sequence.
-A film based on the book was released in June 2016.
+The movie The Fundamentals of Caring, released in June 2016, is based on the book.

 Plot summary

 The book (and adapted film) follows a 39-year-old man who has experienced personal tragedy and is currently climbing out of depression and grief.
 His estranged wife has been waiting for months for him to sign divorce papers.
 He has lost his work and his house.
 After being trained as a care-giver, his first job is for a boy with muscular dystrophy, 19-year-old Trev.
 The disease has taken the movement of Trev's body, but definitely not the spark from his brain and quick, silver-tongued wit.
 The two find a match in each other, supporting each other in quiet or razzing ways, and ultimately pushing each other to move beyond their deep-rooted and insurmountable sorrows (one from loss, the other from the impending loss of his life from a disease).
 The strong theme is about love and connection.
 In the end, this is a story about valuing life and how fragile life is, how precious it is, and how — despite the inevitability of death — the path to that end (including love) is what matters.